zammad/zammad-org/src/sr/tutorials/docker-restore.md

 4. Copy or move the backup files to `/var/tmp/zammad/restore/` inside the volume of the **zammad-backup** container.
 Be aware that the restore process always uses the latest backup according to the timestamp of the file name.
-Only backups from package and docker installations are supported by this built-in backup method.
+Only backups from package and Docker installations are supported by this built-in backup method.
 Don't provide the `latest_zammad_*.gz` files because they link to an unknown location for the restore process.